dwinchester/kone-mobile-fsm-cli/README.md

 ## Customizing the CLI
 The CLI is designed to make it as simple as possible for you to create **your** application.
-To that end, everything that makes it the "KONE FSM app CLI" can be changed by simply modifying the files in the `command` directory.
+To that end, everything that makes it the "KONE Mobile FSM CLI" can be changed by simply modifying the files in the `command` directory.

 ## Adding Commands